TimotheeNkwar/langchain_ollama/README.md

 ### 1. Data Ingestion (`data_ingestion.py`)

-- Reads the TMDB CSV file (5,000 movies)
+- Reads the TMDB CSV file (limited to 50,000 movies)
 - Cleans and transforms data with proper type conversion
 - Stores structured documents in MongoDB using batch insertion
 - Creates indexes for efficient querying on key fields